BradleySecOps/AWS_IR_Response/README.md

         *   Lists the permissions (managed and inline policies) attached to the identified IAM Role (`iam:ListAttachedRolePolicies`, `iam:ListRolePolicies`).
     *   **Rationale:** Understanding the instance's IAM role is critical.
         *   Knowing the role name allows for targeted actions like session revocation.
-        *   IMDSv1 check highlights the risk of credential theft if the instance was compromised.
+        *   IMDSv1 check highlights the risk of credential theft if the instance was compromised (if instance is compromised, IMDSv2 does not matter).
         *   Finding other instances with the same role identifies potential blast radius or lateral movement if the role credentials were compromised.
         *   Listing permissions reveals what actions an attacker *could* have performed with the stolen credentials.

 8.  **Revoke Active IAM Role Sessions:**
     *   **Action:** Prompts the user to attach (or overwrite) a DENY ALL inline policy to the identified IAM Role (`iam:PutRolePolicy`).
-    *   **Rationale:** If the instance's IAM credentials were compromised (e.g., via IMDSv1), this step invalidates those credentials *immediately*.
+    *   **Rationale:** If the instance's IAM credentials were compromised, this step invalidates those credentials *immediately*.
 The DENY ALL policy prevents the stolen credentials from being used to perform any further actions in the AWS account, effectively stopping ongoing misuse of that specific role.
 This is a crucial step to prevent further damage.

+    Do note, any other instances that are using this role will also not work until you remove the inline policy.

 9.  **Preserve Evidence (EBS Snapshots):**
     *   **Action:**